Timeline of the 2019–2020 Hong Kong protests (February 2020)

 In late January 2020, the COVID-19 pandemic started to gain more concerns from the public due to its severity.
 In early February, consequently, the organizers announced to suspend the demonstrations.
-Alternatively, the protests over responses to the outbreak were held in various districts.
+Alternatively, protests over responses to the outbreak were held in various districts.
 The largest demonstrations besides the outbreak protests were to commemorate the July 21 Yuen Long attack and August 31 Prince Edward station attack, as well as the death of Chow Tsz-lok and Chan Yin-lam.

 Events

 3 February

 At noon, more than a hundred people gathered in the Central International Financial Center to participate in the "Lunch with You" event, and shouted "Support for medical strikes", "Seal customs, the only way out" and more.
 Some participants gave white ribbons to passersby, and some students participated in the event with "full gear".